lghenk/MultiplayerJS/README.md

 ## Goals of this project
 - Have a functional multiplayer relay
 - Master & Slave servers
+- Get familiar with Git Flow
+- Gain more experience with socket programming and its architecture
+- Write a small wiki on how to interact with this system

 ## Planning
 | | Monday | Tuesday | Wednesday | Thursday | Friday |